Spectrometry of Captured Highly Charged Ions Produced Following Antiproton Annihilations

-\textit{Conclusions}.-- This work establishes a practical approach for studying annihilation-induced ion production within a Penning-Malmberg trap, enabling the direct capture, cooling, and mass analysis of nuclear fragments.
-Near-term technical developments, such as laser-triggered annihilation, deeper nested wells, non-intrusive cooling, and high-resolution mass analysis (MR-TOF and/or mass-selective RF), are readily achievable.
-Once implemented, they will permit quantitative studies of cold annihilation fragments as a complementary tool to probe the extreme nuclear periphery.
-The future availability of transportable antimatter traps \cite{aumann2022puma,leonhardt2025proton} together with the presented approach could enable an alternative path for synthesizing radioactive HCIs in facilities without access to large accelerator infrastructure.
+\textit{Conclusions}.-- This proof-of-principle work establishes a practical approach for studying annihilation-induced ion production within a Penning-Malmberg trap, demonstrating the essential steps for direct capture and TOF spectrometry of nuclear annihilation fragments.
+Technical developments, such as laser-triggered annihilation in UHV, deeper nested wells, non-intrusive cooling, and high-resolution mass analysis (MR-TOF and/or mass-selective RF), are readily achievable.
+Once implemented, studies of the charge and mass of recoil-filtered nuclear annihilation fragments will offer unique insight into the life-cycle of antiprotonic atoms, while enabling a powerful complementary tool to probe the outer nuclear periphery, with broad implications for atomic, nuclear, particle and astrophysics.
+The future availability of transportable antimatter traps~\cite{aumann2022puma,leonhardt2025proton} together with the presented approach could extend this technique to probe the outer nuclear periphery of short-lived nuclei and allow an alternative path for synthesizing radioactive HCIs in facilities without access to large accelerator infrastructure.